-TAX STATUS (ticked) QUESTION ANSWER GUIDANCE FATCA STATUS (GUIDE ONLY) CRS STATUS (GUIDE ONLY) A Financial Institution1.Provide the Trust's Global Intermediary Identification Number (GIIN), if applicable; orIf the Trust is a Trustee- Documented Trust, provide the Trustee's GIIN; orIf the Trust is a Financial Institution but does not Provide the Trust's Global Intermediary Identification Number (GIIN), if applicable; or If the Trust is a Trustee- Documented Trust, provide the Trustee's GIIN; or If the Trust is a Financial Institution but does not have a GIIN, provide its GIIN or FATCA status Either a GIIN for the trust / trustee should be provided or a FATCA status for the trust.
+TAX STATUS (ticked) QUESTION ANSWER GUIDANCE FATCA STATUS (GUIDE ONLY) CRS STATUS (GUIDE ONLY) A Financial Institution 1.
+Provide the Trust's Global Intermediary Identification Number (GIIN), if applicable; or If the Trust is a Trustee- Documented Trust, provide the Trustee's GIIN; or If the Trust is a Financial Institution but does not have a GIIN, provide its FATCA status GIIN or FATCA status Either a GIIN for the trust / trustee should be provided or a FATCA status for the trust.
 Where the trust is a trustee documented trust the GIIN will be the trustee's.
 Where the trust is a sponsored trust, the GIIN will be the trust's.
 The product issuer can determine whether to record/validate the GIIN or not.
 The accountholder country of tax residence test is not required because Financial Institutions are excluded from the definition of reportable persons.
 Australian/Partner Financial Institution/Participating FFI [or any other status provided by client] Status depends on the jurisdiction of the entity.
 CRS Status dependent on the investment entity test below (Question 2.)
-Yes For CRS purposes the investment entity test is also required.
+Is the Financial Institution an Investment Entity located in a Non-Participating CRS Jurisdiction and managed by another Financial Yes For CRS purposes the investment entity test is also required.
 CRS Participating CRS jurisdictions are listed on the OECD website.
 N/A CRS Status dependent on the controlling person country of tax residence test below (Question 3.)
 Institution?
 No Non Reportable Person